Frequently Asked Questions

 Do you accept insurance?

-I am not currently accepting insurance.
-Right now I am only private pay.
 Utilizing private pay for counseling has advantages that insurance does not.
 With private pay, you are not having to meet a deductible on top of having to pay a co-pay.
-Also, when utilizing insurance, in order to be reimbursed for services, I am required to give my clients a mental health diagnosis that goes on their permanent medical record.
+Also, when utilizing insurance, in order to be reimbursed for services, we are required to give clients a mental health diagnosis that goes on their permanent medical record.
 For some, this is not an issue, however, for several clients, this can be an issue.
 Utilizing private pay is also beneficial because it increases confidentiality due to not having to submit with reimbursement.
-While all of the communication through insurance is HIPAA compliant, there is the factor where someone other than the practitioner (myself) is looking at the client’s information.
-One clarification is that utilizing private pay does not invalidate my position as a mandated reporter or negate my duty to warn.
-Both of these are very important aspects to the counseling relationship which I go over during the intake with the client.
-Please visit the Association for Play Therapy website to learn more.
+While all of the communication through insurance is HIPAA compliant, there is the factor where someone other than the counselor is looking at the client’s information.
+One clarification is that utilizing private pay does not invalidate our positions as mandated reporters or negate our duty to warn.
+Both of these are very important aspects to the counseling relationship which we go over during the intake with the parent/client.

 How much do sessions cost and how do they work?

-My rate is $95 per hour.
-Therapy sessions typically last 60 minutes, 50 minutes direct contact, and 10 minutes for charting, paperwork, booking, etc. For minors, I prefer to set up the intake with parents/guardians so I can go over the therapeutic process and what to expect for their child/children.
+Our full session rate is $95 per session for an ALC and $150 per session for an LPC.
+Therapy sessions typically last 60 minutes, 50-55 minutes direct contact, and 5-10 minutes for charting, paperwork, booking, etc. For clients under the age of 14, we prefer to set up the intake with parents/guardians so we can go over the therapeutic process and what to expect for their child/children.

 I still have questions about Play Therapy.
 Where can I go for more information?